Chimeras of Independence in Ritwik’s The Cloud-Capped Star

 Spivak, Gayatri Chakravorty, and Graham Riach.
 Can the subaltern speak?
 Macat International Limited, 2016.

-Maaisha Osman is a graduate student of Journalism from Boston by way of Bengal.
-She has written for Storybench, Scope, and Point of View Magazine.
-A lifelong cinéphile, she is currently working on a book of essays about her favorite directors like Ingmar Bergman, Andrei Tarkovsky, Satyajit Ray, Rwitik Ghatak, François Truffaut, Wong Kar-wai, and others.
+Maaisha Osman is a health care journalist based in Boston.
+She has written for Boston Globe Media’s STAT News, Scope, and Point of View Magazine.
+A lifelong cinéphile, she dreams of writing book of essays on films by her favorite directors like Ingmar Bergman, Andrei Tarkovsky, Satyajit Ray, Rwitik Ghatak, François Truffaut, Wong Kar-wai, and others.